Baileys Frosting

 Tips for Making the Best Baileys Buttercream

-• Make sure your butter is at room temperature to give your frosting the right consistency
+• Make sure the butter is at room temperature to give your frosting the right consistency

 • Use the whisk attachment when I’m making frosting for cupcakes, so it ends up fluffy & light